deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Classification
 ______________
 ..
 Note::
-    For classification tasks, Deepchecks require the model's output probabilities per class and a list of all possible classes (in the same order).
-See :ref:`link <_supported_models__predictions_format>` for additional information.
+    For classification tasks, Deepchecks require the model's output probabilities per class and a similarly ordered list of all possible classes (Can also be inferred from provided data and model).
+    See :doc:`link </user-guide/tabular/supported_models>` for additional information.
 .. list-table::
    :widths: 25 75 75
    :header-rows: 1